 Leaders don’t simply assign tasks to the people under them.
 Instead, they encourage employees of all ranks to live up to their full potential.
 They understand that while their leadership is necessary to harness the talents of so many diverse individuals, they should always give credit where credit is due.

-Leaders also view adversity not as a problem, but as a challenge.
+Leaders also view adversity not as a problem but as a challenge.

 They take adversity as an opportunity to validate the determination of the people they’re leading.
 They have the courage to push forward and the wisdom to step back when facing challenges of all shapes and sizes, using their organization’s guiding principles as a roadmap.

 Leaders have a “can-do” attitude.
 They expect the best not only from their employees but also from themselves.
 At the same time, they don’t take setbacks personally.
-They simply use them as springboards for bigger and better things.
+They use them as springboards for bigger and better things.

 People are an organization’s greatest asset.